What is gum disease?

-You are more likely to get gum disease if you:
+Things that make you more likely to get gum disease include:

 What are the symptoms?

-It may be hard to tell if you have a mild case of gum disease.
 Healthy gums are pink and firm, fit snugly around the teeth, and do not bleed easily.
-But mild cases of gum disease (gingivitis) cause:
+Gingivitis causes:

-In more severe gum disease (periodontitis), the symptoms are easier to see, such as:
+In periodontitis, the symptoms are easier to see, such as:

 How is gum disease diagnosed?

 To find out if you have gum disease, your dentist or dental hygienist will do an exam to look for:

 Your dentist or dental hygienist may take X-rays of your teeth to look for bone damage and other problems.

 Early treatment of gum disease is very important.
 It can help prevent permanent gum damage, control infection, and prevent tooth loss.
 For treatment to work:

 For periodontitis, your dentist or dental hygienist may clean your teeth using a method called root planing and scaling.
 This removes the plaque and tartar buildup both above and below the gum line.